divyansha1115/Text-classification-using-LDA-and-GCN/README.md

 * The data is then converted to LDA probability matrix using `data_to_pandas.py`
 * The GCN features are calculated considering various parameters and stored for training.
 * `SGC/downstream/TextSGC/` contains the model files for training the different network architectures.
+* The model also involves the use of skip-architecture which improves model performance.

-The features obtained from LDA together with the GCN features are merged in a systematic fashion to obtain a feature rich map which is then fed into a custom-build Gmodel.
+The features obtained from LDA together with the GCN features are merged in a systematic fashion to obtain a feature rich map which is then fed into a custom-build model.
 Experiments were carried on to obtain optimal results.